Ifhezu/Website-UI/README.md

 # Website-UI
 This repository contains the HTML and CSS code for a webpage displaying featured events at MIT.
 The webpage has a responsive design and showcases the events in a visually appealing manner.
+The events are organized in a flexbox layout with columns, and each event column displays the date, title, and location of the event.
+The "See All Events" button allows users to view additional events.
+The styling is done using CSS, with the featured events section having a centered alignment, a border at the bottom, and a title with underline, bold font, and maroon color.
+The events are styled with appropriate font sizes and colors.
+The "See All Events" button has a red background color, white text color, and a subtle box shadow.
+The webpage also includes a divider line for visual separation.
+Feel free to explore and modify the code to suit your needs.

+Note: Make sure to include the link to the CSS file in the HTML code for proper styling.